 M(8) = 1.5 + 30.5 – 9.5 + 30

 Looking at the samples above you can see that after our dramatic temperature drop at sample six, the derivative term starts to lessen the control output at sample seven, going from a +20 gain in sample M(6) to a -10 in sample M(7).
 At this point, the derivative term determined that the process variable was approaching the setpoint at a very rapid rate and dampened the control output to avoid an overshoot of the setpoint.

 Well, there you have it, the basics of PID control.
 PID loops are very important in industrial automation and aren’t something you should be intimidated by.
 Yes they are complex, and yes they use calculus but they really aren’t too bad.
 The built-in function blocks in some PLC ladder logic instruction sets can do the heavy calculation lifting for you; the most important tasks then are choosing the coefficient values and tuning the loop for maximum control and performance.
 Hopefully knowing what each term means and how they affect the equation will help you understand how to set them up.
-If you would like to see some informative videos on how to use PID loops, check out our video library.
+If you would like to see some informative videos on how to use PID loops, check out our Cookbook Series on PID.